|Participate next time >|

 But even more amazing is the fact that this activity was initiated by a member.
 You can read more about it and participate in Norma’s Valentine Project here >

 On the left is Carol Stratton, another angel, and holding the basket is Norma Shearon, the “Mother” of Norma’s Valentine Project

 Getting out of the car with well over 100 cards.
 Notice that green and white bag over Norma’s shoulder: it’s packed with Teddy bears and roses that light up with a little LED light.
 So cute!

 Just waiting for the “Boss” at the reception.
 Her name is Patti, and she’s a really nice, caring lady.
 It’s a big ship to steer, but that place was tidy.

-The first residents have received their cards and are enjoying it.
+The first residents have received their cards and they are enjoying it.